§ 154.005 DEFINITIONS.

 PERSON.
 An individual, trustee, executor, fiduciary, corporation, firm, partnership, association, organization or any other legal entity serving as a unit.

 PERVIOUS SURFACE.
-A surface that permits full or partial absorption of storm water.
+A surface that permits full or partial absorption of storm water with a water infiltration rate greater than 0.01 inches per hour.

 PET.
 A domesticated dog, cat, bird, gerbil, hamster, guinea pig, turtle, fish, rabbit, or other similar animal that is commonly available and customarily kept for pleasure or companionship.